 Rose Whelan Society for Women in Mathematics and Applied Mathematics

 The Rose Whelan Society is a group aimed at creating community among women graduate students, postdocs and faculty in Math and Applied Math at Brown.
 The Society organizes social activities (i.e. group lunches, wine and cheese events at ICERM), as well as career-oriented events (i.e. postdoc and job panels) and outreach activities for undergraduate students (i.e. finals prep study sessions).
 The group is named after the first person to obtain a Ph.D. in Mathematics at Brown.

 SIAM Student Chapter

-The purpose of the Brown SIAM Student Chapter, established in October 2015, is to build community and active connections across disciplines and among graduate and undergraduate students who use applied math.
+The purpose of the Brown SIAM Student Chapter, established in October 2015, is to build community and active connections across disciplines and among graduate and undergraduate students who use applied mathematics.
 Intended events include academic tutorials, movie and game nights, company visits, and job panels.
 The Chapter also organizes the Brown Mathematical Contest for Modeling (BMCM) for undergraduate students.
-Website in preparation.